 The declarative approach: Taking continuous compliance a step further

-A superior approach is to define a desired state.
+A superior approach is to define the desired state.
 That is what we mean by the declarative approach.
 It is the final and most mature stage in our multi-cloud management maturity model.
 It offers a lot of potential to take the hurdles of building and scaling we talked about earlier.

 The declarative approach focuses on the what as opposed to the how of the workflow-centric approach: The declarative approach has the benefit that it enables a continuous validation of the actual state against the defined desired state (re-certification) and provides a single source of truth to avoid configuration drift.